spacemc2/spacemc2/README.md

 <div align="begin" >

-<em>&quotThere are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
-If the result is contrary to the hypothesis, then you've made a discovery.</em>
+<em><q>There are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
+If the result is contrary to the hypothesis, then you've made a discovery.</q></em>
   <br/>
   <br/>
   <br/>